bcgov/mds/frontend/README.md

 ## Directory/Naming convention

-The application naming convention is based off of [BEM](http://getbem.com/introduction/) and [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) naming convention and is structured as follows:
+The SASS/CSS files naming convention is based off of [BEM](http://getbem.com/introduction/) and [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).

+The application is structured as follows:

 ```
 |-- public